Imangnp/Pane-Olio-restaurant/README.md

 - As a user I want to be able to add  special requests  during the bookings
 - As a user I want to be notified if there is no availability at the slot time I selected
 - As a user I can log in to my account so that I can view the list of my bookings
-- As a user I can log in to my account so that I can cancel edit my bookings
+- As a user I can log in to my account so that I can edit my bookings
-- As a user I can log in to my account so that I can cancel cancel my bookings
+- As a user I can log in to my account so that I can cancel my bookings
 - As a user I can see if I am logged into the account by checking the top nav bar
 - As a user I can log out if I am already logged in